txlog/.github/profile/README.md

 ## Disclaimer

-RPM is a trademark of Red Hat, Inc., registered in the United States and other countries.
+* RPM is a trademark of Red Hat, Inc., registered in the United States and other countries.
+* Logbook icon created by [smashingstocks](https://www.flaticon.com/authors/smashingstocks), available on Flaticon.